pivotal/docs-tap/workloads/spec-reference.md

   <tr>
     <td><code>serviceAccount</code></td>
     <td>
-      Name of the service account, in the same namespace as the deliverable, you want to use to provide the necessary privileges for `App` to apply the Kubernetes objects to the cluster.
+      The name of the service account, in the same namespace as the deliverable, you want to use to provide the necessary privileges for `App` to apply the Kubernetes objects to the cluster.
     </td>